 It is important to get these right.
 Incorrect grammar, spelling or punctuation can make it difficult for us to read and understand what you are trying to say.
 For a start, you should use the grammar and spell checker provided in your word processor, but don't rely on these alone.
 Print your statement and read it with a pen in hand.
-Even better, get someone else to check it for you.

 Use full sentences, starting with a capital letter and finishing with a full-stop.

 Use paragraphs – your statement should read like any other piece of written work, that is, it should have an introduction (the beginning), body (the middle), and conclusion (the end).

 - Don't use your statement to tell us what we already know.
 For example details of your undergraduate degree will be evident from your transcripts, so you don't need to repeat this information in your statement.

 - A personal statement is not a CV, so avoid just listing everything you have ever done.

 - Avoid using "inspirational quotes" from business leaders or other public figures.
 They do not add to your statement because they don't tell us anything about you.